Well, Hello… Welcome.

 Career goals:

 I have spent my life as a musician since the age of 14.
-I have always worked in and around the music business and even though I see life as ministry, I never thought I would be employed in ministry.
+I have always worked in and around the music business, and although I view life as a ministry, I never thought I would be employed in a formal ministry role.
 However, God has opened doors for me and allowed me to walk through them.
 The guidance and encouragement of church members and many mentors in the ministry have taught me that God has a plan.
-My career goals are to discern what God wants for me in ministry.
-I would love to find a church like LHPC to Pastor.
+My career goals are simple: to discern what God wants me to do in ministry.
+I seek most of all to be an instrument of God’s service, no matter where I am.
 In seminary, they prepare you for a big church, but the reality is that more small churches need pastors.
-No matter what I end up doing in ministry, I want to remind our neighbors that Jesus is alive and that God’s grace is available for each of us.
-Praise be to God!
+I was formed in a small church.
+I respect the theology of the small church.
+I believe that our justification is bought and paid for with Christ’s sacrifice on the cross.
+I also think that Paul’s urgent appeal to the Romans in chapter 13 still holds today.
+Our Justification is secure, but our sanctification is an ongoing, real process, that we must work; Not to be saved, but because we are.
+Discernment is crucial, thus prayer, study, and patience must be what we strive for.
+A small church tayght me that scripture should comfort the afflicted, and afflict the comfortable.
+That second part is seldom taught for fear of offending.
+These theological nuggets are why I love a small church.
+This is where a congegation becomes a faith family.

 First Call